dharmab/8492sqdn.net/content/guides/dcs/standalone.md

 The standalone version of DCS World offers free trials for most modules, allowing you to try before you buy.
 Each module can be trialed for 2 weeks, with the trial resetting after 6 months.
 Each module's trial is independent, so you can trial multiple modules at once, or trial different modules at different times.

-To activate a trial, either log into the DCS World website, then go to https://www.digitalcombatsimulator.com/en/personal/licensing/trial/ and click "TRY" on the module you want to trial, or activate the trials from the game launcher.
+To activate a trial, either:

+- Log into the DCS World website, then go to https://www.digitalcombatsimulator.com/en/personal/licensing/trial/ and click "TRY" on the module you want to trial

+OR

+- Activate the trials through the game launcher

 ### Longer Sales